-Browser was challenged by a global provider of insurance to change the way their clients manage their portfolios.
-Together, we developed Insights – a business intelligence platform used by analysts around the world.
+The Browser team was challenged by a global insurance provider to change the way the company's clients manage their portfolios.
+Together, we developed Insights – a business intelligence platform that presents complex information from multiple sources clearly thanks to a relentless focus on effective UX design.
+The platform is currently used by analysts around the world.

-They were sitting on a burgeoning set of risk data, and needed this to be accessible to analysts.
-Our goal was to design an application that could process data from multiple sources and surface valuable insights for analysts within a single, user-friendly experience.
+The client was sitting on a burgeoning supply of risk data and needed to make this valuable information more readily accessible to analysts.
+Our task was to design and build a web application that could process data from multiple sources and surface valuable insights simply and quickly for analysts, within a single, user-friendly experience.

 Working closely with our client, we started mapping out user needs using the MoSCoW method.
-We identified three key areas that were slowing these people down: data processing, inter-department communication and producing client-facing reports.
-From these findings, we began prototyping ideas for an application where users could complete multiple risk assessments and management tasks in a single application.
+We identified three key areas that were slowing the workflow down: data processing, inter-department communication and producing client-facing reports.
+From these findings, we began prototyping ideas for a web platform where users could complete multiple risk assessments and management tasks within a single application.

-We designed Insights around three core features: Maps, Charts and Reports.
+The result of our user experience research was that Insights was built around three core features: Maps, Charts and Reports.
 With Charts, users can visualise layers of information in multiple views, easily aggregating data via filters and templates to better understand an investment opportunity.
-This was integrated with Reports, so that users can could easily package data up for a deeper analysis by regional specialists.
+This was integrated with the Reports module, allowing users to easily package data up for deeper analysis by regional specialists.

 Early user groups expressed a strong preference for visualised data.
 With Maps, we experimented with mapping live data onto geographical interfaces.
 Users can create their own dynamic display of investment opportunities, entering assets manually or pulling live data from the other features.